Which Countries Don’t Have Inheritance Tax? Your Guide

 Additionally, the UAE applies Sharia law to inheritance for Muslim residents, and non-Muslim expats have historically faced complications with asset succession unless they register a will with the DIFC Wills Service Centre.
 It’s a reminder that “no inheritance tax” doesn’t mean “no inheritance complications.”

 A sweeping panorama of nations with no estate tax, captured in a stunning aerial view.
 A tapestry of diverse landscapes unfolds, from rolling hills and sprawling cities to sun-kissed coastlines.
 The scene is bathed in a warm, golden light, evoking a sense of prosperity and opportunity.
-In the foreground, key landmarks and iconic structures stand as symbols of these tax-free havens, inviting the viewer to explore their unique cultural and economic landscapes.
+In the foreground, key landmarks and iconic structures stand as symbols of these outside the scope of IHT havens, inviting the viewer to explore their unique cultural and economic landscapes.
 The middle ground features lush, verdant vegetation and winding roads, suggesting the vibrant, thriving nature of these countries.
 In the distance, the horizon is dotted with towering mountains and distant horizons, creating a sense of depth and scale.
 The overall composition conveys a sense of welcoming, stability, and financial freedom.

 New Zealand: The No Inheritance Tax Paradise